 Should You Buy the Eureka PowerSpeed?

-Overall, the PowerSpeed is a good value, offering a decent level of performance at a very attractive price, making it a great option if shopping on a very tight budget.
+Overall, the PowerSpeed is a good value relative to other top upright vacuums, offering a decent level of performance at a very attractive price, making it a great option if shopping on a very tight budget.

 What Other Upright Vacuums Should You Consider?

 Another great value-minded option worth considering is the Shark Navigator Lift-Away Professional.
 It offers more performance but at a higher price.
 It is one of the best options for dollar-for-dollar performance available today.
 If premium performance is what you are after, and your budget allows it, then you can not find a better upright than the amazing Shark APEX DuoClean Zero-M.